open/close all folders

-- Stephanie Knightleigh in Edgar & Ellen occasionally falls into this, either being nice toward her little brother, helpful toward her equally jerkish adversaries, or being surprisingly badass in her scuffles with them that even they respect her for it.
+- Stephanie Knightleigh in Edgar & Ellen occasionally falls into this, either being nice toward her little brother, helpful toward her equally jerkish adversaries, or surprisingly badass in her scuffles with them that even they respect her for it.
 This is a contrast to the book series the show is loosely based on, where the twins gradually become better people (despite all their attempts to resist this) while Stephanie is a sociopath with little in the way of redeeming traits.